adrianharabula/adrianharabula.github.io/_posts/2018-01-10-clone-all-bitbucket-repositories-locally.md

 No matter what you are using, if the service goes down, what can you do to save your data and how can you protect yourself in case of a service failure?

 Let's start with the simplest measurement you can take.
-We will clone all your Bitbucket repos to take snapshot of your code in current state.
+We will clone all your Bitbucket repos locally.

 Using Bitbucket API:
  * [/2.0/repositories/{username}](https://developer.atlassian.com/bitbucket/api/2/reference/resource/repositories/%7Busername%7D)

 You can get a list of repos under your account.
 Having this list you can iterate `git clone` over project names.

-We will use the `bitbucket-backup` python script, made by [samkuehn](https://github.com/samkuehn/bitbucket-backup).
+For this we will use the `bitbucket-backup` python script, made by [samkuehn](https://github.com/samkuehn/bitbucket-backup).

-Install python, if you don't have it already in your system.
+Install Python, if you don't have it already in your system.
 [Download binaries here](https://www.python.org/downloads/).

 Clone / download `bitbucket-backup` python script:
 ```bash